 If we allow it, there is another number that can grip our imaginations.
 10,000, the number of Syrian migrants that Canada promised to secure in January 2015, 8998 of which it has so far failed to meet.
 I would not be here had Canada not met its goal of 60,000 Southeast Asian refugees in 1980.
 I would not be here without compassion.
 That of Canadian citizens who petitioned the government to do more about the refugee crisis, who marched in the streets of Toronto in 1979 in support of Operation Lifeline, who set up a community fund to help my family buy food during our first few months in Canada.
 My history is proof that there is compassion and love.
 Now we are meant to de-prioritize compassion.
 We are meant to put love on hold, because we showed it to others in the past, because it burdens us in the present.
 But the good of the past does not permit the indifference to the now.
 The Canada that I believe in is a Canada where there is never a last refugee.

 Y-Dang Troeung lived in Canada from 1980-2012.
-She is now an Assistant Professor of English at City University of Hong Kong.
+She is now an Assistant Professor of English at the University of British Columbia.